-NEWS: A new non-fiction book will be published in 2021/2!
+NEWS: A new book of literary non-fiction, My Grandfather’s Knife, will be published by HarperCollins and The History Press in April 2022!
 More information to follow…

 Berlin is a party in a graveyard.
 It is Europe’s youth capital, and its guilty war conscience.
 It is a disputed construction site, built on the ruins of regimes.
 Today’s diversity – refugees, immigrants, arty expats, East and West – emerges from a history of violence.
 Berlin is as cutting-edge and contemporary as it is wary of its extreme past.